 Usually, Microsoft Excel understands dates very well and you are unlikely to hit any roadblock when working with them.
 If you happen to have an Excel date format problem, please check out the following troubleshooting tips.

 If you see a number of pound signs (#####) instead of dates in your Excel worksheet, most likely your cells are not wide enough to fit the whole dates.

 Solution.
 Double-click the right border of the column to resize it to auto fit the dates.
 Alternatively, you can drag the right border to set the column width you want.

-In all modern versions of Excel 2013, 2010 and 2007, hash marks (#####) are also displayed when a cell formatted as a date or time contains a negative value.
+Hash marks (#####) are also displayed when a cell formatted as a date or time contains a negative value.
 Usually it's a result returned by some formula, but it may also happen when you type a negative value into a cell and then format that cell as a date.

 If you want to display negative numbers as negative dates, two options are available to you:

 Solution 1.
 Switch to the 1904 date system.